Application Deadline for September 2020 start: April 30, 2020

 Candidates must hold an entry-level degree in physical therapy with a minimum B+ average (76%) in senior level courses.
 Candidates must also have a minimum of one-year of recent clinical experience in orthopaedic physical therapy , and have completed 30 hours of clinical mentorship in manual therapy (see below for details).
 Candidates must have successfully completed the Level II Upper and Lower courses and examinations in the Canadian Physiotherapy Orthopaedic Division Advanced Orthopaedic Manual and Manipulative Physiotherapy program, or the equivalent.
 Candidates must be physical therapists registered in British Columbia.
 A courtesy registration for out-of-jurisdiction therapists can be obtained from the College of Physical Therapists of B.C.
 Malpractice insurance is mandatory.
 Please review the minimum English requirements.

 Students who wish to obtain an MRSc degree (instead of the GCOMPT certificate) should enroll in the MRSc program rather than the GCOMPT.
 They will complete an additional 9 credits of RHSC electives (of which 3 credits can be used towards RHSC 589, Major Project).
-The additional cost for these 9 credits, as of 2018/19, would be $3,764.22 for domestic and $3,876.12 for international students.

 Students are also responsible for any costs associated with travel to and from UBC, any costs associated with their clinical mentorship, and maintaining professional registration including appropriate insurance liability.

 The following is a summary of the steps you need to take to complete your application for the certificate program.
 If you have not done so already, review the section Admission Requirements to ensure you are eligible.
 In addition, please read the note at the bottom of this page regarding the MRSc program.*

 1. Ask your current or previous academic institution(s) to send us the following: